alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 ```
 ### Storage

-Tempo has a dependency on object storage (e.g., GCS, S3, Azure Blob).
+Tempo can utilize a local PVC for storage, but for production it is recommended to utilize in-cluster or external object-storage (e.g., GCS, S3, Azure Blob).
 To set a preferred object storage option in the bigang values reference the values below:

 ```yaml
 tempo: